-- Enforce row-level security. - Use query security record definitions.
+• Enforce row-level security.

+- Use query security record definitions. - Add multiple query security records for a record definition.

 Enforcing Row-Level Security

 By default, when you give PeopleSoft Query users access to a record definition, they can access all the rows of data in the table that were built using the associated record definition.
 In some cases, though, you may want to restrict users from seeing some of those data rows.
 For example, you may not want your human resources staff to access compensation data for vice presidents or above.
 That is, you want to enforce the row-level security feature that is offered by many PeopleSoft applications.